What is Stormwater?

 The University of Minnesota maintains Municipal Separate Storm Sewer System (MS4) permits for the Twin Cities (UMTC) and Duluth (UMD) campuses.
 These permits require the University to implement Best Management Practices (BMPs) as detailed in the campus-specific Storm Water Pollution Prevention Program in addressing storm water runoff from these campuses, with the goal of reducing pollutants to the maximum extent practicable.

-To improve the quality of stormwater that flows from the campus into the Mississippi River and minimize negative impacts of our campus on the water and as part of the University's commitment to building a fully sustainable future and advancing the UN Sustainable Development Goals around clean water, the University of Minnesota – Twin Cities has created a Stormwater Pollution Prevention Program (SWPPP).
+To improve the quality of stormwater that flows from the campus into the Mississippi River and minimize negative impacts of our campus on the water and as part of the University's commitment to building a fully sustainable future and advancing the UN Sustainable Development Goals around clean water, the University of Minnesota Twin Cities has created a Stormwater Pollution Prevention Program (SWPPP).
+See Our Plan below.